gelndjj/SpreadCho/README.md

 # SpreadCho
-_SpreadCho is a random users genrator written in Python.
+_SpreadCho is a random user generator written in Python.
 It uses the package Faker to generate user informations._

 ```
    _____                           __________